johnnovak/twyg/doc/nodes.rst

     rasterisation resolution at the expense of sacrificing some image quality, which might not be apparent for light and blurry shadows.

-.. warning:: Shadows are positioned incorrectly when using the SVG output.
+.. warning:: Shadows are positioned incorrectly when using the SVG output with
+    the Cairo backend.

 .. property:: nodeDrawShadow